-The study of hazards and risks has a very important spatial component.
-Certain types of hazards are restricted to certain geographical regions.
-Earthquakes occur along active tectonic-plate margins, and volcanos occur along subduction zones (e.g., around the margins of the Pacific plate, so-called "Ring of Fire").
-Tsunamis occur in the neighborhood of active-plate margins, but their effects can be felt at considerable distances from their origin, as the waves can travel long distances.
+The study of hazards and risks has a very important spatial component, as certain types of hazards are restricted to certain geographical regions.
+Earthquakes occur along active tectonicplate margins and volcanos occur along subduction zones (e.g., around the margins of the Pacific plate, so-called "Ring of Fire").
+Tsunamis occur in the neighborhood of active-plate margins, but their effects can be felt at considerable distances from their origin as the waves can travel long distances.
 Tropical cyclones (in North America called "hurricanes" and in Asia called "typhoons") occur in particular coastal zones.
 Landslides occur in hilly and mountainous regions.
-In the analysis of hazard and risk geo-information science and earth observation plays an increasingly important role.
-Remote Sensing is nowadays an essential tool in monitoring changes in the earth's surface, oceans and atmosphere, and is increasingly used as the basis for early warning for hazardous events.
-Remote sensing provides the input for thematic information used in hazard modeling, like topography, lithology, and land cover.
+In the analysis of hazard and risk, geospatial technologies and Earth observation via remote sensing are increasingly playing important roles.
+Remote sensing science and technology are now essential in monitoring changes related to the Earth's surface, oceans, and atmosphere, and are increasingly used as the basis for early warning for hazardous events.
+Furthermore, remote sensing enables thematic information extraction that represents the input data for hazard modeling (e.g., topography, lithology, and land cover).

-The use of spatio-temporal data and geographic information technologies have now become part of an integrated approach to disaster risk management.
-New GIS algorithms and analysis/modelling techniques are revolutionising the potential capacity to analyse hazards, vulnerability and risks.
-Information technology systems are used for storage, situation analysis, modelling, and visualization (Twigg, 2004).
+The use of spatio-temporal data and geographic information systems (GIS) has now become a part of an integrated approach to disaster risk management.
+New GIS algorithms and analysis/modeling techniques are revolutionizing the potential capacity to analyse hazards, vulnerability, and risks.
+These spatial information systems are used for storage, situation analysis, modeling, and visualization (Twigg, 2004).
 Disaster-risk management benefits greatly from the use of geospatial technologies because spatial and temporal variation can be accounted for, and new methodologies can be developed and fully explored.
-One of the key advantages of using GIS-based tools for the risk decision-making process is the possibility to use 'what if' analysis by varying parameters and generating alternative scenarios in a spatial context (Longley et al., 2005).
+One of the key advantages of using GIS-based software tools for the risk decision-making process is the possibility to explore 'what if' analysis by varying parameters and generating alternative scenarios in a spatial context (Longley et al., 2005).
 Earlier publications on this topic can be found in Wadge et al. (1993), Coppock (1995), Emani (1996), and Kaiser et al. (2003).